Shanya1234/TextUtils/TextUtils-main/README.md

 - **Remove Extra Spaces**: Clean up extra spaces from the input text.
 - **Text-to-Speech**: Convert text to speech using web speech API.
 - **Additional Utilities**: Additional text manipulation tools (to be updated).

+## View

+You can view and use the application live at [Text Utils](https://text-utils-pi-plum.vercel.app/).

 ## Installation